About FreshStitches

 A lot of patterns going around at the moment feature stripes: two or three colors that go together perfectly.

-You could follow the colors suggested in the pattern sample… but you want to try something a little different.
+You could follow the colors suggested in the pattern sample, but you want to try something a little different.
 But how in the world do you pick a colors that go together?
 Color theory.
 That’s how!

 Picture the yarns on a color wheel

-Most yarn lines contain a wide range of of colors.
+Most yarn lines contain a wide range of colors.
 Here’s a look at the color palette for Cotton Candy from Be Sweet:

 Cotton Candy yarn color chart from be sweet